Modeling Long Cycles: Extensions to models with deterministic components

 The results in Lemma \ref{lem:convergence_moments_mean} are parallel to those in Lemma \ref{lem:convergence_moments}.
 However, instead of $J_{c,d}$ and $G_{c,d}$, the distributions arising in the limit depend on $\widetilde J_{c,d}$ and $\widetilde G_{c,d}$.
-Note that the latter processes are obtained from $J_{c,d}$ and $G_{c,d}$ by subtracting their respective continuous time averages, which matches the construction of $\widetilde y_t$ and $\widetilde {\Delta y}_t$ in finite samples.
+Note that the latter processes are obtained from $J_{c,d}$ and $G_{c,d}$ by subtracting their respective continuous-time averages, which matches the construction of $\widetilde y_t$ and $\widetilde {\Delta y}_t$ in finite samples.